13 Things To Do in Berlin in 2022 (From Someone Who Just Visited)

 The Berlin Philharmonic Orchestra is one of the more cultural things to do in Berlin.
 The history of the Berlin Philharmonic Orchestra began in 1882 when a group of musicians led by Hans von Bülow decided to form their own orchestra and quickly gained a reputation as one of the most musically accomplished orchestras in Europe.

 The Berlin TV Tower is one of the most popular tourist attractions in the city.
 One of the tallest buildings in Germany, it offers stunning views of Berlin and the surrounding area.
-There is also a revolving restaurant, which gives diners the opportunity to experience Berlin from above.
-In addition to its spectacular views, the Berlin TV Tower is also home to a number of interesting exhibits.
-These include a history of the tower, as well as a display on the science of television.
+There is also a revolving restaurant, allowing diners to experience Berlin from above.
+In addition to its spectacular views, the Berlin TV Tower is also home to several interesting exhibits.
+These include a history of the tower and a display on the science of television.

 FUN FACT: The tower is technically located in East Berlin and used to represent a technological middle finger to west Berlin to the effect of, “Look, we’re advanced in the East too!”